mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Rajala and Cole echo limits [@rajala_utopian_2023] and argues for the use of FoK in design experiments in the form of funds of identity (FoI).
 The identity objects here be likened to the creation of artefacts in the game making process, and the evocative objects of Turkle and work of Papert.

-### Quick overview of formative interventions in education
+### Overview of formative interventions in education

 **This section explains the CHAT method of formative interventions aiming to later link it to  broader research intervention in education including DBR**